ibz0q/ps2mqtt/README.md

 Hint: The nuget file is an archive.
 Choose a DLL appropriate to your arch.

-## Usage from MQTT
+## Usage

-The directory "Recipes" should contain the code you wish to expose via MQTT.
+"Recipes" directory should contain the code you wish to expose via MQTT.

 **Example of a custom Recipe:**

 Create a folder inside "Recipes" called EXAMPLE1